rajpurkarlab/cheXlocalize/README.md

 **Required flags**
 * `--metric`: options are `miou` or `hitrate`
 * `--gt_path`: Directory where ground-truth segmentations are saved (encoded).
 This could be the json output of `annotation_to_segmentation.py`.
-Or, if you downloaded the CheXlocalize dataset, then this is the json file `/chexlocalize_dataset/gt_segmentations_val.json`.
+Or, if you downloaded the CheXlocalize dataset, then this is the json file `/cheXlocalize_dataset/gt_segmentations_val.json`.
 * `--pred_path`: If `metric = miou`, then this should be the directory where predicted segmentations are saved (encoded).
-This could be the json output of `heatmap_to_segmentation.py`, or, if you downloaded the CheXlocalize dataset, then this could be the json file TODO.
+This could be the json output of `heatmap_to_segmentation.py`, or, if you downloaded the CheXlocalize dataset, then this could be the json file `/cheXlocalize_dataset/gradcam_segmentations_val.json`.
 If `metric = hitrate`, then this should be directory with pickle files containing heatmaps (the script extracts the most representative point from the pickle files).
-If you downloaded the CheXlocalize dataset, then these pickle files are in `/chexlocalize_dataset/gradcam_heatmaps_val/`.
+If you downloaded the CheXlocalize dataset, then these pickle files are in `/cheXlocalize_dataset/gradcam_maps_val/`.

 **Optional flags**
 * `--true_pos_only`: Default is `True`.
 If `True`, run evaluation only on the true positive slice of the dataset (CXRs that contain both predicted and ground-truth segmentations).